codebuddies/documentation/faq/index.md

 This project operates in full transparency as a member of the [Open Collective](opencollective.com/codebuddies).
 Please help support our architecture costs by becoming a sponsor or backer.
 You can help keep this project alive!

-### Do you have a community code of conduct?

-Yes.
-See this.

-Why did you all work together to build this site?
+### Why did you all work together to build this site?

 Our community spends a lot of time helping each other on Slack, but it's hard to schedule study times in advance in a chatroom, and it's also hard to know who else is online possibly working on the same thing at the same time.
 This website solves those issues.